Pulse (GameMaker Signals)

 PulseSend(SIG_DAMAGE_TAKEN, { amount: 10 }, id);

-And then you let systems subscribe and react independently:
+And then you let everything that cares react on its own:

 PulseSubscribe(obj_hud, SIG_DAMAGE_TAKEN, function(_data) {